 Not too long ago [in the last hundred years], it was thought among historians of Ancient philosophy that free will is an ordinary notion the Ancient philosophers had all along.

 6. The assumption that the Greeks all along must have been thinking of human beings as having a free will seems truly astounding nowadays.
 For, if we look at Greek literature from Homer onwards, down to long after Aristotle, we do not find any trace of a reference to, let alone a mention of, a free will.
 This is all the more remarkable, as Plato and in particular Aristotle had plenty of occasion to refer to a free will.
 But there is no sign of such a reference in their works.

-7. Scholars did indeed notice this with a certain amount of puzzlement.
-But it did not occur to them to draw what would seem to be the obvious inference, namely, that Plato and Aristotle did not yet have a notion of a free will and that it was for William David Ross, Stanford Encyclopedia of Philosophy this reason that they did not talk of a free will.
+William David Ross (1877–1971) was an academic who did and was recognized for important work in Ancient philosophy. this reason that they did not talk of a free will.
 As eminent a scholar as W. D. Ross again could note that Plato and Aristotle do not refer to a will, let alone a free will.
 But even Ross concludes that we must assume that Aristotle, as Ross puts it, “shared the plain man's belief in free will.”

 8. But why should we assume in the first place that Aristotle believed in a

-sometimes when we do something, we are responsible for what
+that, at least sometimes when we do something, we are responsible for what

 we are doing, as nothing or nobody forces us to act in this way; rather, we

 our selves desire or even choose or decide to act in this way.
 Let us also

 Socrates, 469-399 BCE